How Billy Graham became the most famous preacher in America

 Consider the following example: In 1948, the year before the Los Angeles crusade, 65,000 people came to hear Graham preach.
 In 1950, that number rose to 1.8 million, and continued to crest for decades.

 As for Charles Templeton, unlike his friend, he attended Princeton Theological Seminary.

 He later left the ministry and gained prominence as a journalist in Canada.
 But he lost his Christian faith, saying he couldn't believe the Bible anymore.
-He died an agnostic.